 Psychopaths, on the other hand, are unable to form emotional attachments or feel real empathy with others, although they often have disarming or even charming personalities.
 Psychopaths are very manipulative and can easily gain people’s trust.
 They learn to mimic emotions, despite their inability to actually feel them, and will appear normal to unsuspecting people.
 Psychopaths are often well educated and hold steady jobs.
 Some are so good at manipulation and mimicry that they have families and other long-term relationships without those around them ever suspecting their true nature.
 When committing crimes, psychopaths carefully plan out every detail in advance and often have contingency plans in place.
 Unlike their sociopathic counterparts, psychopathic criminals are cool, calm, and meticulous.

-The etiology or cause of psychopathy is different than the cause of sociopathy (1).
+The cause of psychopathy is different than the cause of sociopathy (1).
 It is believed that psychopathy is the result of “nature” (genetics) while sociopathy is the result of “nurture” (environment).
 Psychopathy is related to a physiological defect that results in the underdevelopment of the part of the brain responsible for impulse control and emotions.
 Sociopathy, on the other hand, is more likely the product of childhood trauma and physical/emotional abuse.
-Because sociopathy appears to be learned rather than innate, sociopaths are capable of empathy in certain circumstances but not in others, and with a few individuals but not others.
+Because sociopathy appears to be learned rather than innate, sociopaths are capable of empathy in certain limited circumstances but not in others, and with a few individuals but not others.

 Psychopathy is the most dangerous of all antisocial personality disorders because of the way psychopaths dissociate emotionally from their actions, regardless of how terible they may be.
-Many serial killers, including Joel Rifkin and the late Ted Bundy and John Wayne Gacy, and Dennis Rader ("Bind, Torture, Kill") are unremorseful psychopaths.
+Many prolific and notorious serial killers, including the late Ted Bundy and John Wayne Gacy, and Dennis Rader ("Bind, Torture, Kill") are unremorseful psychopaths.